jonathan-annett/zedd/README.md

 feel free to read [install.sh](https://github.com/jonathan-annett/zedd/blob/115e3e6f3cb0021fe80331dce466c08b764f5cf3/install.sh#L1) and enter commands manually, as this assumes your system has nothing installed.

-(For example, the script will check if have git installed, and download it if you don't, just in case you downloaded and extracted these files from a zip.
-It also checks to see if you have zip/unzip, in case you used git!)
+The script will check if have git installed, and download it if you don't, just in case you downloaded and extracted these files from a zip.
+It also checks to see if you have zip/unzip, in case you used git!

+so you may not need the first line, if you aleady have the files in a folder.

 ```bash
 cd ~